 Publicly report on patient reach of the Healthy Heart Africa (HHA) programme.
 Through HHA, AstraZeneca aims to address the disease burden of cardiovascular disease and, since 2024, chronic kidney disease.
 The programme includes awareness raising, healthcare worker trainings, screenings and treatments, where applicable.
-HHA aims to reach 10 million people with hypertension in Africa by 2025.
-While the company annually reports the number of people reached through HHA, AstraZeneca does not specify the number of patients reached by its antihypertensive product specifically.
+As of the end of March 2024, the company reports that HHA has identified over 10.8 million people with elevated blood pressure, to be referred for appropriate treatment.
+While the company annually reports the number of people screened, it does not specify the number of patients reached by its antihypertensive product specifically.
 Publicly reporting these details can foster accountability and clarify the impact of the model.